avinhurry/quiz-manager/README.md

 asdf plugin add nodejs
 asdf plugin add yarn
 asdf install
+asdf install ruby
 ```

+Ensure you are using the Ruby version which is in [.tool-versions](.tool-versions).
+Check by running `ruby -v`

+Install postgres, see their [installation instructions](https://postgresapp.com/)
 ## Setting up the app in development

 1. Run `bundle install` to install the gem dependencies